-People often ask me, “What is a bokeh background in photography?” and the following question is always, “How do I achieve bokeh background in my photos?”.
+People often ask me, “What is a bokeh background?” and the following question is always, “How do I achieve bokeh background in my photos?”.

 Let’s dive into it.

 Bokeh is the term used in photography to describe the optical phenomenon of a soft out-of-focus background.
 It’s a Japanese word, and it means “blur” or “haze”.